William Wellington Corlett

-William Wellington Corlett (April 10, 1842 – July 22, 1890) was a Delegate from the Territory of Wyoming.
+William Wellington Corlett (April 10, 1842 – July 22, 1890) was an American lawyer and politician who served as a congressional delegate from the Territory of Wyoming.

-Biography
+Early life and education

-Corlett was born April 10, 1842 in Concord, Ohio.
-He attended the district schools and graduated from the Willoughby (Ohio) Collegiate Institute in 1861.
+Corlett was born in Concord, Ohio on April 10, 1842, a son of William Corlett and Mary Ann (Kneale), who was known as Ann.
+He attended the schools of Concord and taught school while attending the Willoughby (Ohio) Collegiate Institute, from which he graduated in 1861.

 Civil War service

 With the outbreak of the Civil War, he enlisted in the Union Army in 1862 and served in the 28th Ohio Infantry and the 87th Ohio Infantry (a three-month regiment).
 He was captured with the regiment at the Battle of Harpers Ferry on September 15, 1862.

-Postbellum

-He was paroled and returned to Ohio, where he taught school in Kirkland and Painesville.
-Corlett reentered the army with the Twenty-fifth Ohio Battery.
-He was later placed on detached service with the Third Iowa Battery.
+After receiving parole, Corlett returned to Ohio, where he taught school in Kirkland and Painesville.
+Corlett reentered the army with the 25th Ohio Independent Light Artillery Battery.
+He was later placed on detached service with the 3rd Iowa Independent Battery Light Artillery.
 He returned to Ohio in 1865 and mustered out of the army.

+Post-war

-He attended law school at the University of Michigan at Ann Arbor and graduated from Union Law College of Cleveland, Ohio, in July 1866.
+He attended law school at the University of Michigan Law School and in July 1866 he graduated from Ohio State and Union Law College in Cleveland.
 He was admitted to the bar the same year and became a professor in elementary law at the State University and Law College as well as lecturer at several commercial colleges in Cleveland.